1. Choose a topic;

 3. Horizontal position over time

-\[ x(t) = v_0 \cos(\theta) \cdot t \]
+x(t) = v_0 \cos(\theta) \cdot t

 Suggestion:

-2. Change the initial velocity in the code and observe the effect on the graph.
+2. Change the initial velocity in the code, and observe the effect on the graph.

-3. Simulate a " lunar condition" for the trajectory, whose gravity is around 1/6 that of Earth (~1.6 m/s²).
+3. Simulate a "lunar condition" for the trajectory, and whose gravity is around 1/6 of Earth's (~1.6 m/s²).

 Suggestion: